 Step one: Know your enemy

-As discouraging as it is, to be saying this about a company who promote ‘evolving customer experiences’; you must treat Oracle (and SAP) with caution.
+As discouraging as it is to be saying this about a company that promotes ‘evolving customer experiences,’ you must treat Oracle (and SAP) with caution.
 Never give away too much information, and always be careful with what you’re telling them.

-Lesson: In any point of contact with the vendors, keep in mind that anything you tell them can be interpreted in their own way.
+Lesson: In any point of contact with the vendors, keep in mind that anything you tell them can be interpreted in their own ways.

-Casually mentioning that you’ve gone through an internal restructure, or a large-scale merger, may seem matter of fact.
-To them, it means a chance to check your user licenses and accessed features, in the precise hopes that you haven’t updated these yet.
-Then they can pile on the fees and fines.
+Casually mentioning that you’ve gone through an internal restructure or a large-scale merger may seem matter of fact.
+To them, it means a chance to check your user licences and accessed features, in the precise hopes that you haven’t updated these yet.
+Then, they can pile on the fees and fines.

 Remember, they aren’t going to make it easy for you.

-It is not beneath Oracle or SAP to employ dirty tricks to deliberately catch you out.
+It is not beneath Oracle and SAP to employ traps to deliberately catch you out.
 An audit will undoubtedly involve an inventory of your software, to see which billable features you’ve enabled.

-Be wary, though, as some of your features may already have been enabled by default, regardless of whether you’re using them or not.
-This minor oversight and simple mistake to make has the potential to cost thousands, at least, in non-compliance fees.
+Be wary, as some of your features may already have been enabled by default, regardless of whether you’re using them or not.
+This minor oversight and simple mistake to make has the potential to cost thousands (if not more) in noncompliance fees.

-Lesson: Even if Oracle or SAP’s own consulting teams enabled these features, it is your responsibility to make sure that you have the appropriate licenses.
+Lesson: Even if Oracle and SAP’s own consulting teams enabled these features, it is your responsibility to make sure that you have the appropriate licences.

 Step two: Know your rights

-It goes without saying that you should always read a contract before accepting the terms; as you and your vendor have already entered into one, it is vital that you know your own rights, in case they try to ‘forget’ them.
+It goes without saying that you should always read a contract before accepting the terms.
+As you have already entered into one, it is vital that you know your own rights in case your vendor tries to ‘forget’ them.
 The features switched on by default which we have already mentioned are only one example.

 Another, for instance, is blurring the timelines.
-Your support contract might say that in the event of an audit, “you have X number of days to respond”.
-However, in previous audit letters we’ve seen, they will advise a lower number.
+Your support contract might say that in the event of an audit, “you have X number of days to respond.”
+However, in previous audit letters we’ve seen, it’s a lower number.

-Lesson: Do not take Oracle/SAP at their word.
+Lesson: Do not take Oracle and SAP at their word.
 Know your contract.

 Step three: Know yourself